ktchung-p/ktchung-p.github.io/_pages/about.md

 ---

-I'm Kai, a postdoctoral fellow at the Max Planck Institute for the Physics of Complex Systems in Dresden, Germany.
+I'm Kai, a postdoctoral fellow at Rice University.
 Here you can find an overview of some of my work and interests, along with my professional details.
-I hail from sunny California and did my Ph.D. in Ontario, Canada.
+I hail from sunny California, completed my Ph.D. in Ontario, Canada, and did my first postdoc at MPI-PKS in Dresden, Germany.
 In my free time I'm a big fan of camping in the great outdoors.